mxagar/tool_guides/pytorch_lightning/README.md

   - `forward()`, if the model is called
   - `predict_step()` for using it in `Trainer().predict()`
 - A `Trainer` is instantiated and `fit()` with:
-  - `EarlyStopping` passed as a callbac
+  - `EarlyStopping` passed as a callback
+  - `ModelCheckpoint` passed as a callback
   - Train and validation data loaders
 - The model is tested with `Trainer().test()`
 - The checkpoint is loaded and used: